 Fees and Funding for the Foundation Year

 Our Foundation Year courses are free of charge and there are no course fees.
 All tuition and accommodation are provided free of charge.
 Students admitted to the Foundation Year courses will also receive a bursary for other living costs.

 Fees and Funding for the undergraduate course

-If you continue to study at Oxford by progressing to a degree course you will need to pay the course fees and cover your living costs, for more information about undergraduate fees and funding please your course page or the fees and funding webpages.
+If you continue to study at Oxford by progressing to a degree course you will need to pay the course fees and cover your living costs.
+Visit your course page or the fees and funding webpages for more information about undergraduate fees and funding.

 Course data from Discover Uni provides applicants with statistics about undergraduate life at Oxford.
 But there is so much more to an Oxford degree that the numbers can’t convey.

 College tutorials are central to teaching at Oxford.
 Typically, they take place in your college and are led by your academic tutor(s) who teach as well as do their own research.
 Students will also receive teaching in a variety of other ways, depending on the course.
 This will include lectures and classes, and may include laboratory work and fieldwork.
 However, tutorials offer a level of personalised attention from academic experts unavailable at most universities.